srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

 Execution Instructions
 **********************

+The following execution instructions are for users that have the appropriate RF-hardware to simulate a network.
+If you would like to test the use of srsLTE without RF-hardware please see the `ZeroMQ application note <https://docs.srslte.com/en/latest/app_notes/source/>`_.

 The srsUE, srsENB and srsEPC applications include example configuration files that should be copied (manually or by using the convenience script) and modified,